Joint Spectral Radius and Path-Complete Graph Lyapunov Functions: Introduction

-There are several unanswered questions that in our view deserve a more thorough study: (i) With a focus on conditions that are amenable to convex optimization, what are the different ways to write a set of inequalities among $k$ Lyapunov functions that imply absolute asymptotic stability of (\ref{eq:switched.linear.sys})?
-Can we give a unifying framework that includes the previously proposed Lyapunov functions and perhaps also introduces new ones? (ii) Among the different sets of inequalities that imply stability, can we identify some that are more powerful than some other? (iii) The available methods on piecewise Lyapunov functions solely provide sufficient conditions for stability with no guarantee on their performance.
-Can we give converse theorems that guarantee the existence of a feasible solution to our search for a given accuracy?
+\amal{Motivated by the premise that techniques combining multiple Lyapunov functions and convex optimization provide powerful tools for stability analysis of switched systems, we believe it is important to establish a systematic framework for deriving convex inequalities among multiple Lyapunov functions that imply stability.
+Moreover, it is naturally desired to understand the performance of the resulting convex programs in terms of approximation of the JSR, just like we do for several classes of common Lyapunov functions (e.g. common quadratic or common SOS).
+In more concrete terms, the questions that motivate our paper are as follows:} (i) With a focus on conditions that are amenable to convex optimization, what are \amal{\emph{all}} the different ways to write a set of inequalities among $k$ Lyapunov functions that imply absolute asymptotic stability of (\ref{eq:switched.linear.sys})?
+Can we give a unifying framework that includes all the previously proposed Lyapunov functions \amal{in the literature}? \amal{Are there new sets of inequalities that have not appeared before?} (ii) Among the different sets of inequalities that imply stability, can we identify some that are more powerful than some other? (iii) The available \amal{(finite) convex programs based on multiple} Lyapunov functions solely provide sufficient conditions for stability with no guarantee on their \amal{approximation quality for the JSR}.
+Can we give converse theorems that guarantee the existence of a feasible solution to our search for a given accuracy {of approximation}?